jaguilar89/find-a-brewery/README.md

 - JavaScript
 - HTML
 - CSS
+-
+## Requirements
+- Latest version of your preferred browser.

 ## Usage
 Search for breweries based on the search criteria of your choosing (City, State, ZIP Code, or a Name)